MSPercury

 We’re calling MSPercury open for signups.
 The full feature set is documented at mspercury.com.
 The Partner Network and the cross-tenant Marketplace land as Pro features after the public beta — for now they’re open to every workspace so we can dogfood them on real partner relationships.

 If you run an MSP and you want to try the quoting + audit + customer-portal stack with your own LLM, you can sign up here.
-Feedback to info@it-flores.de is read by an actual human within 24h.
+Feedback to support@mspercury.com is read by an actual human, and we reply as fast as we can.